commonsos/LETH/README.md

-# LΞTH
+# Commons Wallets
 The Only mobile ligthwallet built with Ξthereum community in mind!

 # About
-LΞTH (Ligth Ξthereum Mobile Wallet) is the first hybrid mobile app to manage an Ethereum wallet built using Ionic framework with the aim to serve the open community.
+Commons Wallets (Ligth Ξthereum Mobile Wallet) is the first hybrid mobile app to manage an Ethereum wallet built using Ionic framework with the aim to serve the open community.

 # Features
 Thanks to the great job of library of ConsenSys (eth-lightwallet), the app could manage the key-pairs securely on smartphone side without send any password out of the wallet.